gregjacobs/Class.js/README.md

 ## Changelog:

+### 0.3.1

+* Fixed the 'superclassMethodCallRegex' in the extend() method to work correctly when Class.js is minified, and the variable name inside the "check's" function is rewritten.

 ### 0.3

 * Added `Class.isSubclassOf` method, for statically testing if a class is a subclass of another (without creating instances).